AkshayaPujitha/SwipeSmart/CONTRIBUTION.md

 ## Pull Request Reviews

 All pull requests will be reviewed by the project maintainers.
 Feedback and suggested changes will be provided as needed.
 Once the PR is approved, it will be merged into the `main` branch.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the [project's license](LICENSE).

 ## Acknowledgments